OpenEngineer/go-repl/README.md

 * Session history with *reverse-search*
   * Ctrl-R to start *reverse-search*
   * Most edit commands, except the most basic ones, exit the *reverse-search* mode
-  * use Up/Down to cycle through a filtered list of history entries
+  * Use Up/Down to cycle through a filtered list of history entries
 * The input buffer is redrawn when a resize is detected
 * Status bar at bottom with current working dir and other info
 * Truncation of very long inputs (status bar displays info about cursor position)